theNetworkHashira/Practical-Evaluation-of-IEEE-802.11-WiFi-technolgy-performance/README.md

 ### 5. Correlation findings

 The correlation analysis was performed across the 24 capture files.
-These relationships describe co-variation in the dataset and do not establish causality.

 | Variables | Interpretation |
 |---|---|